 Canopystyle Initiative and Forestmapper

-We want to push the viscose industry in a better direction and have engaged with the environmental non-profit organisation Canopy, along with more than 160 major brands.
-H&M Group was one of the founding members of the CanopyStyle Leader for Forest Conservation and has been working actively with the initiative since 2014.
+We want to push the viscose industry in a positive direction and have engaged with the environmental non-profit organisation Canopy, along with more than 160 major brands.
+We were one of the founding members of the CanopyStyle Leaders for Forest Conservation collaboration and have been working with the initiative since 2014.
 The goal is to eliminate the use of MMC fibres sourced from ancient and or endangered forests.
 In addition, the initiative wants to close the loop for textiles by supporting the development of next-generation fibres, made from innovative sources such as agricultural residues and recycled textiles.

-We have also contributed to the development of the ForestMapper, a public, first-of-its-kind interactive tool.
-ForestMapper help companies identify risks connected to forests, and therefore make more informed purchasing decisions when it comes to fibre sourcing and forest products.
+We have contributed to the development of the ForestMapper, a public, first-of-its-kind interactive tool.
+ForestMapper helps companies identify risks connected to forests, and therefore make more informed purchasing decisions when it comes to fibre sourcing and forest products.

 Roadmap Towards Responsible Viscose

 In line with the roadmap, H&M Group has an MMC policy.
-Due to traceability challenges in the MMC industry, we have developed the traceability system Connected, together with Control Union.
-This system will help us trace MMC — from fibre to final product — and enable us to steer our sourcing towards low-risk producers.
-By the end of 2020, 100% of H&M groups’ man-made cellulosic fibres will be disclosed and sourced from low-risk suppliers that have attained a green shirt in the Hot Button Report.
-Today the majority of our viscose used comes from Birla and Lenzing, we also source from Enka and Tangshan Sanyou.
+Together with certifications organisation, Control Union, we have developed the traceability system, called Connected, to trace the origins of MMC.
+This system helps us trace MMC from fibre to final product and enables us to steer our sourcing towards low-risk producers.
+By the end of 2020, 100% of H&M Groups’ man-made cellulosic fibres will be disclosed and sourced from low-risk suppliers that have attained a green shirt in Canopy’s Hot Button Ranking of Global Viscose Producers.
+Today the majority of the viscose we use comes from the suppliers’ Birla and Lenzing, and we also source from Enka and Tangshan Sanyou.

-Together with the other brands within the ZDHC, we are gradually working towards our 2025 goal: to only use producers of viscose and other MMC fibres found to have good environmental practices, such as closed-loop processing of water and chemicals.
+Together with the other brands we are gradually working towards our 2025 goal: to only source from producers of viscose and other MMC fibres found to have good environmental practices, such as closed-loop processing of water and chemicals.